 - Determine how much the degree you want will cost and if you can afford it.

 - Research and compare the total costs for each postsecondary institution you are interested in, including course fees, add-on fees (student health fees, recreation fees, etc.), room and board, etc. The national College Navigator website provides comprehensive cost and program information as well as links to each schools' net price calculator.
 The U.S. Department of Education also publishes College Scorecards on postsecondary institutions to help you make an informed decision about which program, degree, or college in which to invest your time and money.

-- Use online calculators, such as the calculator on Mapping Your Future to determine how much student loan debt you can afford (based on your expected future salary) or what salary you will need to pay your student loan debt.
+- Use online calculators, such as the calculator available from Mapping Your Future, to determine how much student loan debt you can afford (based on your expected future salary) or what salary you will need to pay your student loan debt.
 A general rule of thumb is to keep student loan payments to 8% of your income.

 Those with a degree or about to graduate should be aware of student loan repayment options.
 Once you have borrowed a student loan, use the National Student Loan Data System (NSLDS) to access your student loan account and keep track of your total debt.
 You may also get the information by calling (800) 4-FED-AID.